haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-peptide/index.md

 ## Introduction

-TThe tumor suppressor protein **p53** plays a central role in controlling cell cycle arrest, apoptosis, and DNA repair.
+The tumor suppressor protein **p53** plays a central role in controlling cell cycle arrest, apoptosis, and DNA repair.
 Its activity is tightly regulated by **MDM2**, an E3 ubiquitin ligase that binds to the transactivation domain of p53 and targets it for degradation.
 This interaction is a key node in cancer biology, as overexpression of MDM2 leads to functional inactivation of p53 in many tumors.

 The **N-terminal region of p53 (residues 18–32)** adopts a short α-helical conformation when bound to the hydrophobic pocket of MDM2.
 Although short, this peptide region forms several crucial contacts at the interface, making it an ideal candidate for structure-based drug design and peptide inhibitor development.